 Performance in focus—results

-As a result of our environmental activities, power consumption per person remained steady in 2015–16.
-The table below shows Comcare’s power consumption over the past four financial years.
+Power consumption per person remained steady in 2016–17.
+Table 33 shows Comcare’s power consumption over the past four financial years.

 Comcare measures paper consumption by purchases made during the financial year.
-In 2015–16, Comcare’s paper consumption increased by 21 per cent from the previous year.
-This increase is a result of an excess of paper purchased in 2013–14, which reduced the amount of paper purchased in 2014–15.
+In 2016–17, Comcare’s paper consumption decreased by 20 per cent from the previous year.
 Overall, Comcare’s paper consumption is trending down in accordance with our commitment to reduce our environmental impact.